The less there is of something, the more we tend to value it.

 Governments have trusted citizens to stay home and self-isolate.
 And citizens themselves have had to trust the advice of politicians and experts.

 But the truth is that trust was being examined long before the coronavirus emerged.
-The financial crisis had people questioning whether we could ever truly trust banks and big business, for example.
+The financial crisis had people questioning whether we could ever truly trust banks and big business again, for example.

 It’s a winning tactic, because nothing puts off the modern consumer more than feeling like they’re being misled.
 These days, almost three quarters of consumers see transparency as being more important than price.